Which one would we choose?

 Both the Aquarius and the Ultra are excellent water flossers that will provide an equivalent clean.

-But, the small differences can make a big difference when it comes to your day to day use and in turn make the Aquarius the best option of the two — we recommend it as the number 1 choice in our roundup of the best Waterpiks.
+But, the small differences can make a big difference when it comes to your day to day use and in turn make the Aquarius the best option of the two — we recommend it as the number 1 choice in best Waterpik post.

 Waterpik Aquarius WP-660 vs Ultra WP-100: Key differences